-The best matcha powder you can order online
+Best matcha powder you can order online

 PureChimp Matcha Green Tea Powder

-With 50 servings available, this ceremonial grade Japanese matcha offers value and taste for your investment.
+With 50 servings available, this ceremonial-grade Japanese matcha offers value and taste for your investment.
 The glass jar also makes for easy storage while locking in freshness, and it can be recycled after use.
-For more adventurous consumers, PureChimp also offers some matcha mixes as well, in which the green tea is paired with other nutritious spices and herbs like turmeric or mint.
+For more adventurous consumers, PureChimp also offers some matcha mixes, in which the green tea is paired with other nutritious spices and herbs like turmeric or mint.

 Sold by Amazon